 The Hilversum One Foundation was founded in 2016 by Siloyile Ndlovu from Zimbabwe, who has lived in Hilversum for 8 years.
 Siloyile studied financial management in Zimbabwe, then worked at the former Wereldomroep and is now Finance manager at the INHOPE, a foundation that fights against child abuse worldwide .
 Besides the fact that she can handle figures well, she also has experience in organizing events, as she did in Cape Town before coming to the Netherlands.
 Siloyile is chairman of the board and the first contact for the municipality and other financial partners.

-The board furthermore consists of Stella Nambuya: a tremendous asset to the foundation because of her great organizational talent.
-Stella coordinates the meetings and maintains contacts with third parties, such as the municipality and other funds that could provide additional income.
+The board furthermore consists of Wopke Postuma-Bijl: he is an IT specialist and is a tremendous asset to the foundation because of is great organizational talent.
+Wopke coordinates the meetings and maintains contacts with third parties, such as the municipality and other funds that could provide additional income.

 In addition to the Board, there is a Supervisory Board consisting of two Dutch women who have a broad network in Hilversum so that we can easily connect with local organisations, and a Syrian man and a Moroccan woman rooted in the Muslim community that makes up a quarter of the Hilversum population.
 The Supervisory Board helps the management manage and carry out the activities.